christianj6/games/README.md

 ***

 #### 01_collect
 Top-down coin collecting game with an enemy that chases the player.
+Getting more comfortable with C++ and Raylib.

+***

+#### 02_hide
+Top-down game where player must hide from a searching enemy.
+Working with pointers and better game abstractions.

 ***